 Editor’s note: We’re making every effort to provide you with the most up-to-date information.
 However, there are widespread closures to help flatten the curve and slow the spread of COVID-19.
 We’re doing our best to keep all of our stories and calendar up to date.
 Stay safe!

-Whether you are heading down to Disneyland to check out Star Wars Galaxy’s Edge or you need some serious hot weather beach time, we’ve got all the tips to make your drive south as painless as possible.
+Whether you are looking to just get out of dodge or you need some serious beach time, we’ve got all the tips to make your drive south as painless as possible.
 Hit the road via the 101 or head inland for the express (but boring) route.
-Pit stops, dining destinations and tips on how to make the trip go by in a snap—we’ve got it all spelled out below!
+Pit stops, dining destinations and tips on how to make the trip go by in a snap—we’ve got all the details below!

 Preparing For Your Trip: